Funeral Arrangements

 Praying for the Dead

-The Church has always encouraged prayer for its deceased members.
-This practice can be traced back to Old Testament times when the Maccabbean brothers prayed for their fallen colleagues with a view to the resurrection of the body.
-Ever since the second century our greatest prayer, the Mass, has been offered for the repose of the souls of the dead.
+The Church has always encouraged prayer for her deceased members, a tradition rooted in Sacred Scripture.
+In the Old Testament, the Maccabean brothers prayed for their fallen companions, trusting in the resurrection of the body.
+Since the early centuries of Christianity, the Holy Mass, our greatest prayer, has been offered for the repose of souls.

 Use of the Capilla de San Jose